goggin13/HyperMapper/tutorial.md

 We'll start presuming you have Ruby >= 1.9.3, Rails 3.2.x and HyperDex 1.0.

+Additionally, I presume that you have built Rails applications before.
+If you're familiar with [HyperDex](http://hyperdex.org/) that doesn't hurt, but you should be just fine getting through this tutorial without any previous HyperDex experience.

 If don't feel like meddling with set up tasks, you may wish to do the tutorial on an EC2 instance.
 We have provided an AMI with all of the requisite software (TODO INSERT AMI ID).

 ## Creating the Application